KhadidjaArezki/JS-99/README.md

 # JS-99

-These are my Javascript solutions for the famous 99-problems that has been translated to many programming languages.
+These are my Javascript solutions for the famous 99-problems that have been translated to many programming languages.

 ## Warning